Convert USDC to fiat through payment-app and bank routes.

 Paying business expenses from USDC

-If your business earns in USDC — client invoices, onchain revenue, DAO contributor pay — the expenses side still runs on fiat.
-Converting USDC to fiat on your own schedule, straight into the account a bill is paid from, keeps operating funds out of a custodial exchange account.
+If your business earns in USDC — client invoices, onchain revenue, or DAO contributor pay — the expenses side may still run on fiat.
+Converting USDC on your own schedule can keep operating funds out of a custodial exchange account, but the receiving account must explicitly permit the business use and crypto-related payment.

 Every fill settles through public Base contracts, so the conversion history behind your books is verifiable.
 When it is time to reconcile, the app exports a full trade log or a Tax Pack at usdctofiat.xyz/tax, including US Schedule C and UK SA103S self-employment templates.